- June 18, 2017

 - Making sure the lining is never longer than the self-fabric and is not visible during fitting tests

 - Making sure the products look good and have no wrinkles when presented on a hanger

 - Making sure the products are as flat as possible in cartons and the foam parts (if applicable) don’t get crushed

-- Making sure there is no color shading on the same product, and no strong color shading between different products
+- Making sure there is no colour shading on the same product and no strong colour shading between different products

 - Taking very clear photos of the care & content label (composition, care instructions, country of origin…)

 do they look good as presented at point of sale, when unpacked, and when worn?
 Are colours and fabrics the same as approved?

 Is production conform to approved pre-production samples?